Nikki Ross (singer)

 In reference to working with her on his 2007 Grammy award winning album, The Fight Of My Life, Kirk Franklin refers to Nikki as a “musical genius” in the album credits.

-Grammy winning Jazz musician Harry Connick Jr. recognizes Nikki as one of his most favorite musicians.
+Grammy winning Jazz musician Harry Connick Jr. recognizes her as one of his favorite musicians.

-Gospel artist Gary Mayes was quoted speaking about Nikki to gospel music website GospelFlava, “She brings an unbelievable presence.
+Gospel artist Gary Mayes was quoted speaking about Ross to gospel music website GospelFlava, “She brings an unbelievable presence.
 She's always been compared to Kim Burrell and Karen Clark-Sheard, but Nikki is her own!
 She has perfect pitch and she plays keyboard when she sings.
-With her vocal talent, she will go somewhere totally different that what you can grasp with your physical ear.
+With her vocal talent, she will go somewhere totally different than what you can grasp with your physical ear.
 It's almost unexplainable.”